 Plus, unlike its carotenoid counterparts, astaxanthin does not act as a "pro-oxidant" at high concentration.
 Other carotenoids, under certain conditions, such as high concentrations, can turn against you, acting as a pro-oxidant rather than an antioxidant, triggering the damage they are supposed to block.

 So, what can the "King of Carotenoids" do for you?

 1. It can promote healthy skin aging.*

 Did you know 90% of visible skin damage can be attributed to sun exposure?
-You can thank those pesky free radicals for that.
+You can thank those free radicals for that.
 Sun exposure increases free radical production, and, board-certified dermatologist Kiera Barr, M.D., explains, "Free radicals set off a chain of events in your body that begin to cause visible damage, including the breakdown of your collagen and elastin, which makes your skin wrinkle, sag, and appear thinner."
-Not to worry, though, antioxidants can combat all that free-radical skin stress, especially astaxanthin.*
+Antioxidants though, especially astaxanthin, can combat all that free-radical skin stress.*

 However, as powerful as astaxanthin is, it should not replace sunscreen.
 Derms agree, nothing beats SPF when it comes to sun protection.
 But adding this supplement to your routine, along with *daily* sunscreen application, can keep your skin glowing from within.*